Air Carriers' Liability and Insurance

 - CASA webpage on carriers' liability insurance

 - Department of Infrastructure and Regional Development contact:

 The Department of Infrastructure and Regional Development

 2009 Review of Carriers' Liability and Insurance

-A review of Australia's carriers' liability and insurance arrangements was conducted as part of the development of the National Aviation Policy White Paper (the ‘White Paper’) that was released in December 2009.
+A review of Australia's carriers' liability and insurance arrangements was conducted in 2009.

 As part of the review, a discussion paper was developed containing 30 ‘preliminary findings’ on the existing framework, including options on how the framework could be improved.

 The main outcomes proposed by the discussion paper were: